Mercedes-Benz: History

-In 1958, the two companies began a partnership to sell their cars in the United States with Studebaker.
+In 1958, the two companies began a partnership to sell its cars in the United States with Studebaker.
 A few American-based Daimler Benz dealerships were converted into Mercedes-Benz dealerships when Daimler's non-Mercedes-partnered company closed in 1966.

 Over the decades, Mercedes-Benz has introduced many electronic and mechanical innovations and safety features that later became common.
 Currently, Mercedes-Benz is one of the best-known and longest-standing automotive brands in the world.
 The pontiff's Popemobile has often been sourced from Mercedes-Benz.

 In November 2019, Daimler AG announced that Mercedes-Benz, until that point a company marque, would be spun off into a separate, wholly owned subsidiary called Mercedes-Benz AG.
 The new subsidiary would manage the Mercedes-Benz car and van business.
 Mercedes-Benz-badged trucks and buses would be part of the Daimler Truck AG subsidiary.

 For information relating to the three-pointed star symbol of the brand, see under the title Daimler-Motoren-Gesellschaft, including the merger into Daimler-Benz.

 In May 2022, Mercedes-Benz announced that it had recently sold the most expensive car at the price of $142 million (€135 million).
 The car is a very rare 1955 Mercedes-Benz SLR that has been kept in the German automaker's collection and bought by a private owner.
 Mercedes in an announcement said that the sale will be used to establish the Mercedes-Benz Fund.

 In June 2022, Mercedes-Benz recalled almost one million vehicles built between 2004 and 2015, due to potential problems with their braking system, caused by possible "advanced corrosion".